 - Energy prioritization.
 Most people tend to have more energy in the morning before the power is consumed.
 Scheduling work on your strategic priorities in the morning will improve total results.
-Projects usually depend on enthusiasm, problem solving and creativity, so ignoring energy levels will definitely lead to failure.
+Projects usually depend on enthusiasm, problem-solving, and creativity, so ignoring energy levels will definitely lead to failure.

 - Linking budgets to strategy.
-Allocating required budget is a clear signal of the company’s priorities.
+Allocating the required budget is a clear signal of the company’s priorities.
 If you’re managing a project management office, the strategy must guide your decisions.

 - Preparing yourself to contribute to the project strategy.
 Most of the high-performing companies call on their project management offices to contribute to strategic planning.
 If you’re a growing project manager, you may have limited input on strategy today.
 Therefore, you need to educate yourself and be prepared.

 - Focusing on organizational ambitions.
 Of course, people want to be recognized and admired for their work.
 However, some managers seek personal glory at the cost of the company.
-Seek out what the company needs and fight the urge to focus solely on problems or challenges you encounter.
+Seek out what the company needs and fight the urge to focus solely on the problems or challenges you encounter.